-There are risks to consider with the availability of medicinal cannabis.
+There are risks to consider with the availability of medicinal cannabis products.
 All medicinal products derived from cannabis require strict regulation and standardised doses of active ingredients, to ensure products are safe and effective, and can produce reliable effects with a controlled risk of adverse events.

-Robust and reliable evidence is needed to determine the possible benefits and risks of cannabis for managing symptoms of chronic illnesses such as MS. As part of any debate on this issue, we encourage the promotion of randomised controlled clinical trials to be conducted to determine the components, dosage and frequency of either cannabis or cannabis-based products and their effectiveness in managing a range of symptoms for people living with chronic conditions like MS.
+Robust and reliable evidence is needed to determine the possible benefits and risks of cannabis-based products for managing symptoms of chronic illnesses such as MS. As part of any debate on this issue, MSA and MS Research Australia encourage the promotion of randomised controlled clinical trials to be conducted to determine the components, dosage and frequency of either cannabis or cannabis-based products and their efficacy and safety for managing a range of symptoms for people living with chronic conditions like MS.